Commonly Asked Questions

 Are inflatable or blow-up type swimming pools permitted?
 They are not permitted without a permit and safety barrier (fencing) unless they are NOT capable of being filled with greater than 24 inches of water.

 How long will it take to get my permit?
 Most permits are reviewed within 2-4 business days.
-If they are any issues that need to be resolved prior to issuing the permit, or once the permit is issued and ready for pickup, the inspector will email you.
+If they are any issues that need to be resolved before issuing the permit, or once the permit is issued and ready for pickup, the inspector will email you.

 How do I know if I need a Grading Permit or not and if I do, where is the application?
-Please take the grading ordinance and application from the magazine rack in our Municipal Building entrance vestibule or click here to download.
+Please take the grading ordinance and application from the magazine rack in our Municipal Building entrance vestibule or you may select this link to open the Application for Grading Permit.

 Do I need an occupancy permit for my new business?
-Please see the Guide for Opening a New Business in the magazine rack in our Municipal Building entrance vestibule or click here to download.
+Please see the Guide for Opening a New Business in the magazine rack in our Municipal Building entrance vestibule or select this link to open or download a copy.

 What are the regulations for open burning?
-Please take the ordinance for opening burning located in the magazine rack in our Municipal Building entrance vestibule or click here for more information.
+Please take the ordinance for opening burning located in the magazine rack in our Municipal Building entrance vestibule or visit our Open Burning Regulation section for additional information.

 Is a permit required for a security system?
 A permit is not required for a security system however you should contact the Police Department non-emergency number at 412-787-8900 to advise them of the security system being installed.